anoma/nspec/docs/arch/node/engines/mempool_worker_behaviour.juvix.md

    - This message represents the completion of a transaction's execution lifecycle.

 2. **Guard Phase** (`executorFinishedGuard`)
-   - Verifies message type is `ExecutorMsgExecutorFinished`.
+   - Verifies message type is `ExecutorMsg.ExecutorFinished`.
    - If validation fails, request is rejected immediately.
    - On success, passes control to `executorFinishedLabel`.